1. Canadian Subject Headings: History and background

 3.4.
 LCSH headings in CSH

-A large number of LCSH headings important in the subject areas emphasized in CSH are included, but set in a Canadian context, usually by expressing them in the format [topic] —Canada, or [topic], Canadian, e.g. Transportation—Canada; Short stories, Canadian; or by including scope notes to set the Canadian context for the heading, e.g. Elections—Canada; or by giving references from Canadian terminology, e.g. Governmental investigations—Canada UF (Used for) Royal commissions—Canada.
+A large number of LCSH headings important in the subject areas emphasized in CSH had previously been included in the CSH database.
+These headings were set in a Canadian context, usually by expressing them in the format [topic] —Canada, or [topic], Canadian, e.g. Transportation—Canada; Short stories, Canadian; or by including scope notes to set the Canadian context for the heading, e.g. Elections—Canada; or by giving references from Canadian terminology, e.g. Governmental investigations—Canada UF (Used for) Royal commissions—Canada.
 Some of these headings help place headings in CSH within a broader term/narrower term framework.
-The entire reference structure from LCSH is not necessarily repeated.
+These LCSH headings were not migrated from AMICUS to the new WorldShare environment.

 4. Types of headings with differences between CSH and LCSH